-As outlined above, the site is suitable, available, achievable and viable, and is therefore developable.
-The decision to pursue a small-scale frontage development in this location constitutes appropriate, thoughtful and well-designed development, in accordance with objectives of the Great Plumstead, Little Plumstead, and Thorpe End Garden Village Neighbourhood Plan (2014-2034).
+As outlined above, the site is suitable, available, achievable and viable, and is therefore deliverable and developable, in line with the NPPF.
+The decision to pursue a small-scale frontage development in this location constitutes appropriate, proportionate, thoughtful and well-designed development, in accordance with the objectives of the Great Plumstead, Little Plumstead, and Thorpe End Garden Village Neighbourhood Plan (2014-2034).

 It has been demonstrated, with technical evidence, that there are no planning constraints on site that could not be addressed through appropriate mitigation where necessary.
-Residential development in this location will offer appropriate and proportionate growth in a highly sustainable location.
-The allocation will also increase opportunities for small housebuilders, in line with the goals of the recent consultation draft of the revised NPPF, so the site will be highly deliverable in the short term.
+Residential development in this location will offer appropriate and proportionate growth in a sustainable location.
+The allocation will also increase opportunities for small housebuilders, in line with the requirements of the revised NPPF, so the site will be highly deliverable in the short term.